William “Bill” Eric (Indursky) (b.1969)

-William Eric was raised in suburban New Jersey where he would make yearly holy pilgrimages with his mother to the fine and modern museums of art in New York City.
-Perhaps it was missing school for the event or even remembering a favorite childhood book, “From the Mixed-Up Files of Mrs. Basil E. Frankweiler” (by E.L.
-Konigsburg), a story of New Jersey children who ran away to hide and live in the Metropolitan Museum of Art, that made him long to be an artist.
+William “Bill” Eric (Indursky) (b.1969) was raised in suburban New Jersey where he would make yearly holy pilgrimages with his mother to the fine and modern museums of art in New York City.
+Perhaps it was missing school for the event or even remembering a favorite childhood book, From the mixed-up files of Mrs. Basil E. Frankweiler by E.L.
+Konigsburg, a story of New Jersey children who ran away to hide and live in the Metropolitan Museum of Art, that made him long to be an artist.

-For the past 20 years, William Eric lives and works from a small studio in the Chelsea neighborhood of New York City.
+For the past 25 years, William Eric lives and works from a small studio in the Chelsea neighborhood of New York City.
 The Metropolitan Museum of Art remains to this day his favorite museum.